jeffreycwitt/hn202/docs/monasticism-emergence.md

 Monasteries became small self-selecting communities where certain forms of life and culture were preserved because of the general submission to the rules of communal life.

-Likewise, the Church and Monasteries were creating, what I would call, transnational administrative networks and communities in a time when the statehood and political sovereignty was fluid and weak.
+Likewise, the Church and Monasteries were creating what I would call *transnational administrative networks and communities* in a time when the statehood and political sovereignty was fluid and weak.

 # St. Benedict's Rule

 <div class="discussion" markdown="1">

 We spent a lot of time talking about Augustine's conception of earthly life as a pilgrimage and how a pilgrim should engage with the earthly society.
-Benedict's Rule certainly suggest that human beings living on earth are "not yet" home.
+Benedict's Rule certainly suggests that human beings living on earth are "not yet" home.
 However, he also describes a kind of pilgrim life, that on the surface, looks rather different than what Augustine described.

 {:.rquestion}
 So, how do you think these two visions compare?
 Do you think Benedict's ideas about the relationship of the pilgrim to the earthly city are similar to Augustine's or different?
 In what respect?
 What textual evidence can you provide for your answer?